 Solution Description

 This app aims to get people working by using relaxing music to help them stay focused with background noise and stay stimulated during more boring parts of their work.
-It uses a darker mostly greyscale colour scheme as to not be as eye catching so a students focus can be maximised on their actual task rather than scrolling through the app, “Findings indicate that daily screen time was significantly reduced”(Dekker, C. A., & Baumgartner, S. E. (2023)).
-It will also come with some preinstalled music playlists with relaxing and classical instrumentals as “people prefer non-vocal (i.e. instrumental), calm, and classical music in the background" (Franziska Goltz, Makiko Sadakata 2021) as well as white noise.
-Furthermore, It will also support users creating their own custom music playlists with any audio files downloaded onto their device as some students may prefer listening to their own music whilst studying as they find it more relaxing.
+It uses a darker mostly greyscale colour scheme as to not be as eye catching so a student’s focus can be maximised on their actual task rather than scrolling through the app, “Findings indicate that daily screen time was significantly reduced”(Dekker and Baumgartner 2023).
+It will also come with some preinstalled music playlists with relaxing and classical instrumentals as “people prefer non-vocal (i.e. instrumental), calm, and classical music in the background" (Goltz andSadakata, 2021) as well as white noise.
+Furthermore, it will also support users creating their own custom music playlists with any audio files downloaded onto their device as some students may prefer listening to their own music whilst studying as they find it more relaxing.

 Prototype of the app Main Menu